Discovering...

 Fes is the culinary capital of Morocco, and learning to make couscous here feels especially authentic.
 Classes are often held in family homes within the ancient medina, taught by women who learned from their grandmothers.

-Eating couscous in Morocco is a communal ritual with its own set of customs.
+Eating couscous in Morocco is a communal ritual with its own customs.
 Follow these guidelines for a respectful and authentic experience.

 Traditionally, couscous is eaten with the right hand only.
 Form a small ball of couscous with your fingertips and bring it to your mouth.
-Using a spoon is perfectly acceptable for visitors.
+Using a spoon is perfectly acceptable for visitors unfamiliar with eating by hand.

 When eating from a shared platter, eat only from the area directly in front of you.
 Never reach across to another person's section.
-The host will place choice pieces of meat and vegetables near you.
+The host will place choice pieces of meat and vegetables near you as a sign of respect.

 Do not begin eating until the host says "Bismillah" (in the name of God).
 This is the signal that the meal has begun.
 Rushing to eat before this is considered extremely rude.

 Your host will insist you eat more.
 Refusing too quickly is seen as impolite.
-Eat generously, but when you are truly full, place your hand over your heart and say "Alhamdulillah" (praise be to God).
+Eat generously.
+When you are truly full, place your hand over your heart and say "Alhamdulillah" (praise be to God).

 A pitcher of water and basin is passed for hand-washing before the meal.
 The broth (marka) is served separately and ladled over couscous.
-It is also acceptable to drink it from a bowl.
+Drinking it from a bowl is also acceptable.
 Never waste the broth.

 After the meal, say "Allah y'atik sa7a" (may God give you health).
 Making couscous takes hours of preparation and acknowledging the effort is deeply appreciated in Moroccan culture.